batiati/tigerbeetle.net/README.md

 TigerBeetle uses `io_uring`, and we use whatever the DotNet SDK implementation does.
 [Maybe in future releases, DotNet will support `io_uring`](https://github.com/dotnet/runtime/issues/51985)

-## Windows and old Linuxes
+### 5. Windows and old Linuxes

+It can run on environments where native code isn't compatible or allowed.
-This implementation does not depend on native code, and it can run on Windows and old Linux distributions.
+The managed client does not depend on native code, and it can run on Windows and old Linux distributions.

 ## TODO List

+- [ ] Benchmarks scripts.
+- [ ] Build and embeed the native library.
-- [ ] Error handling and reconnection
+- [ ] Error handling and reconnection for the managed client.
 - [ ] More tests
 - [ ] Code cleanup